Introducing G2.ai, the future of software buying.Try now

 What do you like best about PureBasic?

-It is a language of programming easy to learn for anyone who is starting in programming, is organized, has a large library, so you can create programs from simple programs to the most potent.
+It is a programming language that is easy to learn for anyone starting in programming.
+It is organized and has a large library, allowing you to create programs ranging from simple to the most powerful.
 Review collected by and hosted on G2.com.

 What do you dislike about PureBasic?